Robert Adam project ‘will double value’ of Belgravia house

 Estate agent says demolition and new-build scheme would result in £12m home

-Adam Architecture proposals to demolish a Belgravia coach house that once belonged to the Marquess of Headfort and replace the it with a clasically-inspired new structure would almost double the property’s value, estate agents marketing the mansion have claimed.
+Adam Architecture proposals to demolish a Belgravia coach house that once belonged to the Marquess of Headfort and replace it with a clasically-inspired new structure would almost double the property’s value, estate agents marketing the mansion have claimed.

 Beauchamp Estates said the proposals, drawn up by Robert Adam’s practice for the unlisted Headfort Place home, made the property – developed in the mid-19th century under Thomas Cubitt – one of Belgravia’s “most outstanding and rare development opportunities”.